greg212/trainin/text/binary_n_BST_trees.md

 prefix -> +34
 postfix -> 34+ (post order)

-## Most likely questions

-### The lookup method

-The average time complexity is O(logN).
-Worst case O(N) - when the whole tree becomes a linked list.

-### Breadth-first traversal

-Level by level, also called level-order.

-Use queue.
-start with root, push into queue while queue is not empty
-    visit
-    push children

-### Depth and height of node.
+## Depth and height of node.
 Height of tree

 **The depth** of a node is the number of edges from the node to the tree's root node.
 A root node will have a depth of 0.